digital-worx/hello-grpc-node/README.md

-# Hello GRPC Server
+# Hello gRPC Server

-It is a simple GRPC server written in node.js.
+It is a simple gRPC server written in node.js.

 ## Prerequisite